architecture-research-group/gem5-dpdk-setup/README.md

   ```
 We also developed a highly parameterizable load generator model that can run in gem5, sending requests at configurable rates to a server node running in the same simulation instance.

-Please see the [FAQs](https://github.com/architecture-research-group/gem5-dpdk-setup/wiki/FAQs) in our wiki page if you are having issues.
+Please visit the [FAQs](https://github.com/architecture-research-group/gem5-dpdk-setup/wiki/FAQs) in our wiki page if you are having issues.

 <!-- The organization of this tutorial is as follows: -->